vk6flab/contest-logger/README.md

 Amateur Radio contesting is an activity where hobbyists get on air, exchange information and log the exchange.
 A contest awards points for such an exchange using rules defined by the contest manager.

+There are many tools that provide various levels of contest logging.
+I have tried most, if not all of them.
+Whilst I have used several of them for serious contesting, I've always found that they didn't meet my expectations.
+In order to progress this area of Amateur Radio, I started putting together a list of requirements for my ideal solution.

+The result is this project.

+You are encouraged to play with this, provide feedback, suggest improvements, give constructive criticism and participate as much or as little as you like.
+Ultimately this is intended to be a tool that works for as many people as possible.

+---

 # Current Project Status

-A Minimum Viable Product (MVP), is [being developed](https://github.com/vk6flab/contest-logger/tree/pre-alpha) in a separate branch to act as a demonstration, one step above drawing on a piece of paper.
-You should not rely on it to accurately do anything.
-If you find issues, please let me know, but understand that this is NOT the actual product, it's the first pass at exploring what kinds of issues will need to be resolved when implementing an open source, cross-platform contest logging solution.
+To start a discussion about features and functionality, a Minimum Viable Product (MVP), has been developed as a product demonstration, one step above drawing on a piece of paper.
+You should **not rely on it to accurately do anything**.
+If you find issues, please let me know, but understand that this is **NOT the actual product**, it's the first pass at exploring what kinds of issues will need to be resolved when implementing an open source, cross-platform contest logging solution.

+It is available online as a Progressive Web App (PWA) and can be [used in any web browser](https://vk6flab.github.io/contest-logger/) and should be installable as an application on all operating systems for offline use.
+Note that several browsers do not (yet) support installing a PWA.

-When complete it will have the following functionality:
+The MVP has the following functionality:

 - [x] Form with basic logging fields
 - [x] Table with log entries